Skip to main content

 if (!subscription) return;

-// Build subscriptionOffers from fetched data
+// Build subscriptionOffers from cross-platform data with proper filtering

-const subscriptionOffers = (
+const subscriptionOffers = (subscription.subscriptionOffers ?? [])

 sku: subscriptionId,

-offerToken: offer.offerToken,
+offerToken: offer.offerTokenAndroid,

 // Only proceed if offers are available